Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 Best Hostel for Amenities — Fernweh Photography Hostel

-We love the open photo gallery featuring backpackers’ best photos from their trips — the only photo gallery like it we’ve seen in a hostel.
+We love the open photo gallery featuring backpackers’ best backpackers and their trips—it's the only photo gallery like it we’ve seen.

-Not to mention, the hostel is located in the heart of La Candelaria — only seven minutes walking to Bolivar Square — the city’s main square.
+Not to mention, the hostel is located in the heart of La Candelaria -- only seven minutes walking to Bolivar Square -- the city’s main square Check availability: Hostelworld

 Best Hostel for City Entertainment — Botanico Hostel Bogota

-The free breakfast, garden hammocks, and fireplace are bonuses to this beautiful colonial home in the middle of La Candelaria.
+The complimentary breakfast, garden hammocks, and fireplace are bonuses to this beautiful colonial home in the middle of La Candelaria.
+Check availability: Hostelworld

 Best Cheap Hostel — El Pit Hostel